pedrolcl/dmidiplayer/docs/en/index.md

 moves while the current played position changes, and can be moved by hand to change the position to any arbitrary point within the song.

+## Song Settings

+The song settings are stored at the $HOME/.dmidiplayer subdirectory with the same name as the songs and the ".cfg" suffix.
+When a song file is loaded, their song settings can be automatically loaded, and also saved when the song stopped.
+See the corresponding setting in the Preferences/General dialog.

+The song settings can also be manually loaded and saved from the corresponding "File"->"Song Settings" menu items.

+Each song settings .cfg file is a text file where the following data is stored:

+- The song's text encoding, detected or selected by the user in the Lyrics view.
+- The full file path and name of the song.
+- The pitch alteration in semitones, as indicated in the main window.
+- The tempo variation, as indicated in the main window.
+- The global volume variation, as indicated in the main window.

+For each MIDI channel used by the song, the following data coming from the Channels view is stored:

+- The channel volume variation.
+- The channel label.
+- The channel patch (MIDI program number).
+- The channel's solo, mute and locked buttons state.

 ## Views

 The following options are enable in the `View` menu: